-- a.
-ENGL 1301 and ENGL 1302 - b.
-Speech course selected from the Core Curriculum Course List and - c.
-MATH 0372 or an equivalent score on a math placement examination.
+- 1. ENGL 1301 and ENGL 1302 - 2.
+Speech course selected from the Core Curriculum Course List and

+3. MATH 0372 or an equivalent score on a math placement examination.

-Students may not enroll in more than 6 sch of upper-division courses before completing an AAS degree or equivalent.
+Students may not enroll in more than six (6) sch of upper-division courses before completing an AAS degree or equivalent.
 Successful completion of upper-division courses requires a grade of "C" or better.